What is an electronic drum set

-The characteristics that define a battery go beyond its resistance, how many parts it has or its weight.
-We must consider many aspects that are valuable and that will allow us to make the best decision, and this Millenium battery has several extra qualities.
+The characteristics that define a drum kit go beyond its resistance, how many parts it has or its weight.
+We must consider many aspects that are equally valuable and will allow us to make the best decision, and this Millenium drum set has several extra qualities.

 The materials of this electronic drum set are very good and we found that the pads are made of high-strength silicone, with a strength of 75 on the shore scale, which implies a medium elasticity, but with sufficient strength to withstand shocks of 72 kg per square centimeter.

 This is enough for you to unload all your musical energy into it.
 The support rack is made of 6061-T6 class aluminum which is considered to be tempered.
-It is the most resistant to corrosion and is not very elastic, so it is difficult to bend and lose its shape.
+It's highly resistant to corrosion and is not very flexible, so it's unlikely to bend and lose its shape.
 The pedals are also made of 6061-T6 aluminum.

 This electronic drum set has been designed for beginner drummers who require a basic set, with the five pieces emulating the snare drum, tom 1, tom 2, grenadier/goliath and bass drum.
 Each has 8″ of radius, which is enough space for you to express yourself.

-It also includes pads for hit-hat, crash and ride cymbals, as well as pedals for the hit-hat and bass drum.
+It also includes pads for hi-hat, crash and ride cymbals, as well as pedals for the hi-hat and bass drum.
 In addition, the company has incorporated almost all connectivity options, such as: two 1/4″ audio cable outputs, 1/8″ stereo line input jack, 1/8″ stereo headphone output jack, MIDI output and USB for MIDI connection.

-All this is exactly what you need for your practice sessions to use powerful headphones and also to record your moments of inspiration.
-One of the options, which is vital for every beginner drummer, is the metronome and the company includes it with the ability to set it from 30 to 280 bpm and select different types of beats.
+This is virtually everything you need for your practice sessions, to use powerful headphones and also to record your moments of inspiration.
+One of the options, which is vital for every beginner drummer, is the metronome, and the company includes it with the ability to set it from 30 to 280 bpm and select different types of beats.

 It has been equipped with the MPS-150 drum module, which has 108 different sounds configured inside.
 Ten of them are drum kits with very good quality sounds and feature configurations for standard, rock and jazz sounds.
 From the eleventh sample onwards, it offers different sounds to assign to each of the parts in your electronic drum kit, where up to option 33 are different shades for the snare/drum.

-From 34 to option 57 you have toms options that present very good nuances, several of them with harmonic sounds that we really like.
-Sound 58 through 80 are all effects for the hit-hat, crash and ride cymbals, as well as the effects for the opening and closing with the hit-hat pedal that works great for a beginner drummer.
+From 34 to option 57 you have tom options that present very good nuances, several of them with harmonic sounds that we really like.
+Sounds 58 through 80 are all effects for the hi-hat, crash and ride cymbals, as well as the effects for the opening and closing with the hi-hat pedal that works great for a beginner drummer.
 Likewise, from the sound option 81 you will find sounds of various Latin and Afro-descendant percussions, such as congas, bongos, timbales, claves and bells.

 In addition, to familiarize the student with rhythmic patterns, the company has installed forty patterns ranging from rock and ballad, to jazz and blues.
 All of them have programmable tempos to increase or decrease the speed in each of them.
-The only thing to be desired are some stereo pads, as this electronic drum kit does not have them.
+The only thing missing are some stereo pads, as this electronic drum kit doesn't have them.